Translate

 LIAM: Really?
 Tell me everything.

-HENRY: (under his breath) 4 out of 10. (full voice again) Okay, so here’s how it works.
+HENRY: (under his breath, sighing) Only 2 out of 10. (full voice again) Okay, so here’s how it works.

 Henry furiously scribbles on a whiteboard.

 HENRY: Now listen.
-A question can be rated on a scale of one to ten, based on its originality, complexity, and relevance.
-So, for example, if you ask a question that’s never been asked before, you score in the 99th percentile and are awarded 10 out of 10 for originality.
+A question can be rated on a scale of 1 to 10, based on its originality, insight, and relevance.
+So, for example, if you ask a question that’s never been asked before, you score in the 100th percentile and are awarded 10 out of 10 for originality.
 The dream is to score 10 out of 10 in all factors and achieve the acclaim and adulation of asking the greatest question that can possibly be asked.

 LIAM: (in awe) Wow!
-I would love to – one day, if I work very hard – be able to devise the greatest question that can possibly be asked.
+I would love to, one day, if I work very hard, be able to ask the greatest question that can possibly be asked.
 Is anything awarded for effort?

 HENRY: A satisfactory question.
 Yes.
 If you really try your best, you get a pat on the head, and just a little bit of a condescending smile.